Welcome back to University College Birmingham

 • Remember that it is YOUR responsibility to ensure that your student loan is in place.
 If your loan is not in place by your induction, or we are not clear on how you intend to pay your tuition fees, we will charge the cost of the tuition fees to yourself, the student.

-If your tuition fee loan is approved at a later date, we will credit this charge and inform the Student Loans Company.
+If your tuition fee loan is approved at a later date and you have already made payments to UCB in respect of your tuition fees, we will refund you upon release of payment from the Student Loans Company.

 • Providing everything is in place, you will be enrolled, and a confirmation email will be sent to you.
 You must swipe your ID card on entering the campus at the turnstiles in order to complete your enrolment.